roots/trellis/README.md

 ## SSL

 Full SSL support is available for your WordPress sites.
 Trellis will also *auto-generate* self-signed certificates for development purposes.
-Our HTTPS implementation has all the best practices for performance and security.
+Our HTTPS implementation utilizes HTTP/2 and has all the best practices for performance and security.
 (Note: default configuration is HTTPS **only**.)
 See the [SSL docs](https://roots.io/trellis/docs/ssl/).

 ## Caching